LearnWithArjun/solana-env-setup/windows_setup.md

 As your computer restarts hit the "DEL" and "F2" key.
 One of these keys is usually the way to enter your computer's BIOS.
 At this point you will want to continue to the "Advanced Options" section.
 Again, this may be named differently, but it should be something similar to more options.
 From here you will want to head to a CPU section or Virtualization section and make sure it says "Enabled".

 These two steps should get you on your way now!
-If they don't make sure to reach out in your section chat on Discord with whatever error you are running into.

 Now that we have Ubuntu Terminal ready to go - we can start installing Node.js 😎.
 We are actually going to be using something called [nvm](https://github.com/nvm-sh/nvm).
 It will make it insanely easy to install and change versions of Node!